• Maintaining denture hygiene is critical to oral health. It also prolongs the life of your dentures.

 Visit a dentist for professional cleaning

 In addition, your dentist will perform a professional denture cleaning.
 They use powerful ultrasonic machines that vibrate to remove the plaque buildup from your appliances.
-They can use this on both full dentures and partial dentures.
+They can use this on both complete dentures and partial dentures.

 Consequences of not cleaning your dentures